crastog703/demo/README.md

 ## To Deploy Application --
-copy the  jar to server
+1) Copy the jar to server to particular directory
+2) From command line move to that particular directory where jar is copied

-The executable JAR file is now available in the target directory and we may start up the application by executing the following command on the command line:
+3) Execute the following command on the command line:
     $ java -jar your-app.jar